rapidsai/ops-bot/README.md

 - **Release Drafter** - Opens up a draft release on GitHub anytime a PR is merged to a versioned branch (i.e. `branch-0.17`, `branch-0.18`, etc.).
 The draft body includes a categorized changelog consisting of the PRs that have been merged on that branch.
 - **Auto Merger** - Automatically merges PRs that include the `@gpucibot merge` comment and meet the merge criteria outlined in [kb/42](https://github.com/rapidsai/kb/issues/42).
 - **Branch Checker** - Set a status on PRs that checks whether they are targeting either the repo's _default branch_ or _default branch + 1_
+- **Force Merger** - Force merges PRs that include the `@gpucibot force merge` comment from a member of the ops team in the rapidsai organization.

 ## Deployment